Reference guide • AI & data • educational, rigorous, no promises

 Football AI methodology

-In practice, you get a match reading in seconds: power balance, tight vs one-sided setup, then stability level.
-This page then explains the technical backbone (models, calibration, limits) so the reading stays rigorous.
+In practice, you get a match reading in seconds: power balance, stability level, and uncertainty zones.
+This page explains the full method (model, calibration, drift, limits) and where to verify past results.

 10-second reading Calibration & reliability Match context